docsforadobe/javascript-tools-guide/docs/user-interface-tools/scriptui-programming-model.md

 ### Accessing child elements

-A reference to each element added to a container is appended to the container’s `children` property.
+A reference to each element added to a container is appended to the container's `children` property.
 You can access the child elements through this array, using a 0-based index.
 For controls that are not containers, the `children` collection is empty.

-In this example, the `msgPnl` panel was the first element created in dlg, so the script can access the panel object at index 0 of the parent’s `children` property to set the text for the title:
+In this example, the `msgPnl` panel was the first element created in dlg, so the script can access the panel object at index 0 of the parent's `children` property to set the text for the title:

 ```default
 var dlg = new Window( "dialog", "Alert Box Builder" );